tdhoward/COMpipe/README.md

 # COMpipe
 Links a serial COM port to a named pipe.
 This command-line utility was developed to allow Hyper-V virtual machines to use the host machine's COM ports.
 It currently runs in the console on Windows only, and has been tested on Windows 10 Pro.

-A compiled executable can be found in bin\Release.
+A compiled executable can be found in x64\Release.

 Feel free to modify the source code and use as desired.
-It was compiled using MinGW32 and Code:Blocks IDE.
+It was compiled using Visual Studio 2022.
 No additional libraries are needed.

+*Update*
+Version 0.2 (20-July-2023)
+Added automatic retries and exponential backoff for when a connection to a named pipe or serial port is temporarily lost.
+This can happen when rebooting the virtual machine, for example.
+Also, other miscellaneous updates.

 ```
 Usage: